CCurl/lsp/README.md

-This is a simple parser that generates a syntax-tree, mostly for learning.
+This is a simple compiler and vm-emulator, mostly for learning.

-Currently, it recognises a lisp-like syntax.
+Currently, it recognizes a C-like syntax.